 With increasing speed of an aircraft, the amount of air flowing past it also increases and inside the boundary layer there are larger changes in velocity.
 This causes more shear and more drag.
 The shape of a wing determines where the laminar flow becomes turbulent, you will find it usually around the point of maximum wing thickness.

 While easily done for the wing but for the fuselage it is quite difficult keeping the airflow laminar, and skin friction is a larger factor with increasing speeds.

 Maintaining a laminar airflow means paying attention to the surface condition (smoothness) of the lift producing parts.
 But there are also huge advantages in keeping the whole of the aircraft as smooth as possible.
 Regular washing and waxing does really help in that regard.

 Imagine a flat plate perpendicular to the airflow creating a lot of form drag.
 Now place that plate parallel to the airflow and form drag is almost nil, but in this situation skin friction drag plays the bigger part in the total drag from this plate.

 Streamlining reduces form drag.
 Gradual curvatures smoothly guide the air around the aircraft without creating turbulence so that form drag is kept to a minimum.
 A good example are the wheel pants on the landing gear, with these installed the cruise speeds may go increase by 5 kts or so.

 At some point in time it was discovered that parasite drag was greater than the sum of skin friction and form drag.
-It seemed that when airflows from various surfaces (wing and fuselage) meet, the result will be more drag from these interfering air flows.
+It seemed that when airflows from various surfaces meet (wing and fuselage), the result will be more drag from these interfering air flows.

 By filling these turbulent areas with a so called fairing, the interference drag is much less or even zero.
 This way the designer of the aircraft controlled the pressure differences and the airflows blends together more smoothly and as a result reducing the turbulent wake and drag.